Mouseketeer Alison's

 Hall of Presidents Ronald Reagan figure Walt Disney World

-Here is video from when Barack Obama spoke in the Hall of Presidents.
+Here is a video from when Barack Obama spoke in the Hall of Presidents.
 Be sure to subscribe to the Walt Dated World YouTube channel for other Walt Disney World videos.

 This is an unofficial fan site that is not affiliated with the Walt Disney Company or Disney theme parks.
 All copyrights acknowledged.
 Please respect the work I put into compiling both existing and my own information on this site by not linking to any text or pictures without crediting that they were located on this site.